SahilSheikh12299/Computer-Vision/README.md

-# OpenCv
+# Computer Vision
-OpenCv repository, which would contain projects created using openCV module
+Computer vision repository, which would contain projects created using openCV module